dakshshah96/awesome-startup-credits/README.md

 ### Advertising

 - [Snap Accelerate](https://developers.snapchat.com/accelerate/) - Snap Accelerate provides companies with the resources and support they need to scale their marketing and customer acquisition strategies with Snap.

+### Analytics

+- [Mixpanel for Startups](https://mixpanel.com/startups/) - With access to Mixpanel’s most advanced features, startups can do complex behavioral analysis in seconds and  collaborate across teams to unlock faster growth.

 ### Business Suites